johndoe31415/x509sak/README.md

 [//]: # (End of cmd-findcrt -- auto-generated, do not edit!)

 ## createca
+Creating a CA structure that can be used with "openssl ca" is tedious.
+The "createca" command does exactly this for you in one simple command.
+The created OpenSSL config file directly works with "openssl ca" for manual operation but can also be used with other x509sak commands (e.g., creating or revoking certificates). x509sak takes care that you have all the necessary setup files in place (index, serial, etc.) and can just as easily create intermediate CAs as it can create root CAs.

 [//]: # (Begin of cmd-createca -- auto-generated, do not edit!)
 ```
 Error: the following arguments are required: capath